 Disconnect New Hardware

 Are you experiencing update failure error after installing a new hardware?
-There is an obvious possibility that the new hardware is malfunctioning or it does not support the operating system version currently installed.
+There is an obvious possibility that the new device is malfunctioning or it does not support the operating system version currently installed.
 Therefore, it fails to download corresponding driver updates.
 Disconnecting it might resolve the issue, for example, a newly bought Graphics Card.

 Restore the System